 You are allowed to make more transfers on top of the free ones, but you will be charged four points for each switch made that is surplus to your allocation for that week.

-The deadline for each Gameweek is now 90 minutes before the kick-off time of the first fixture.
-Normally that’s at 11.00am UK time on a Saturday but there will be Friday night matches and mid-week fixtures too this season.
+The deadline for each Gameweek is always one hour before the kick-off time of the first fixture.
+Normally that’s at 11.30am UK time on a Saturday but there will be Friday night matches and mid-week fixtures too this season.

-In order to maintain a balance in your squad, it is not a bad idea to roughly split your budget evenly across the four different positions: goalkeepers, defenders, midfielders and forwards.
+In order to maintain a balance in your squad, it is best to split your budget evenly across the four different positions: goalkeepers, defenders, midfielders and forwards.
 Ideally, you want no more than two premium asset per position and would do well to fill your squad out with cheaper assets who are important to the so-called smaller clubs.